 What is an Amniocentesis?

-An amniocentesis is a prenatal diagnostic test in which a small volume of amniotic fluid (typically 12-15mls) is removed from the sac around the fetus to enable the testing of the fetal chromosomes, DNA or infection studies.
+An amniocentesis is a prenatal diagnostic test in which a small volume of amniotic fluid (typically about 15mls) is removed from the sac around the fetus to enable the testing of the fetal chromosomes, DNA or infection studies.
 The fetus sheds cells from the skin and urinary tract which then enter the amniotic sac and can be obtained from the amniotic fluid by amniocentesis.
-Amniocentesis, unlike CVS cannot be safely performed in the first trimester and is typically conducted at 16 weeks gestation.
+Amniocentesis, cannot be safely performed in the first trimester and is typically conducted at 16 weeks gestation.

 Why would an amniocentesis be performed?